Skip to content

 PEEK

-While PTFE may be the standard choice for lantern rings in many instances, there are high temperature applications in which the temperature of the stuffing box could potentially exceed 500℉.
+While PTFE may be the common choice for lantern rings in many instances, there are high-temperature applications in which the temperature of the stuffing box could potentially exceed 500℉.
 In these situations, PEEK is a better material to use for lantern rings.
 PEEK is always a good choice and performs well, but it is more costly.
 It is the premier material.
 However, because of its higher price, plants typically use PTFE about 95% of the time.

 PEEK strengths: